Gallja/cache_template_attacks/README.md

 ### Manual attack - Exploitation phase
 Subsequently, you can monitor addresses from the profile to derive information about secret keys.

-In the *expoitation* phase, the spy tool must trigger encryptions itself using the realistic key - comment out the dummy key (or replace/add a realistic key) and run the encryptions.
+In the *exploitation* phase, the spy tool must trigger encryptions itself using the realistic key - comment out the dummy key (or replace/add a realistic key) and run the encryptions.
 After 64 encryptions, the upper 4 bits of each key byte can be trivially determined.

 The following lines show an example of output for the first key byte (in fact we can see the same offsets of the previous example):
 ```